TamilvaaniDR/tamilvaanidr/README.md

 ### 👩‍💻 About Me

 - 🎓 I'm a Computer Science student with a strong interest in learning **emerging technologies**.
-- 🌐 Passionate about **Full-Stack Development** and **Cloud Computing**.
+- 🌐 Passionate about **Full-Stack Development** and exploring **DevOps as a learner**.
 - 💡 Always eager to solve problems and contribute to **innovative, real-world projects**.
 - 🚀 Exploring ways to create **impactful solutions** with modern tools and clean code.

 ---